HannaWin/annotation-tool/README.md

 # Annotation Tool
-command line tool for annotating tokens
+command line tool for annotating tokens for Python 3

 # Prerequisites
 You need to provide a .txt-file containing the text you want to annotate.